UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-Now that you know a little bit about what `flake8` and `black` can do, let’s see how we use them.
+Now that you know a little bit about what `flake8` and `black` can do let’s see how we use them.

 Here is a blank Jupyter notebook with the `exponent_a_list` Python